 We believe that Church Membership…

-- Is for participators not spectators because every Christian has God given gifts which are graciously given for the building up of the Church and the enabling of God’s mission to be accomplished.
-That said, we do recognise that there are times when not everyone is able to be actively involved, either through ill health or personal circumstances, but we passionately believe in what might be termed ‘all-member ministry’
+• Is for participators not spectators because every Christian has God given gifts which are graciously given for the building up of the Church and the enabling of God’s mission to be accomplished.

 In one sense as soon as anyone becomes a Christian, they are very definitely a member of God’s Church, and that’s great!
 You’ve been adopted into a worldwide family of millions of believers and suddenly have loads of brothers and sisters.
 But it also seems quite important to know ‘which’ group of believers you belong to.